Ayush9535/Ladder-Legacy-FEWD-CA2/README.md

 # References :
 1. https://github.com/Abhi1147/snake-and-ladder-game/
-I have referred this github link to get a brief idea of the logic of the Game.
-Also I have used Some Assests from this Github like Dice Images, Snakes Images.
+I have referred this github link for some assests Dice Images, Snakes Images.

 2. I have Used Google to get background Image for my Game.